-One of the big differences between chronic care management and health coaching is the clinical nature of the program.
-Chronic condition management is generally provided by a nurse, whereas health coaching is provided by someone with a health, but not necessary clinical, background.
+One of the big differences between condition management and health coaching is the clinical nature of the program.
+Condition management is generally provided by a nurse, whereas health coaching is provided by someone with health, but not necessarily clinical, background.

 According to Employee Benefit News, “A good condition management program includes guidance on nutrition, exercise, sleep and stress management, but how those areas are prioritized should depend on the individual.”
 For example, if a participant’s poor nutrition habits are a result of their stress levels, tackling their stress and offering stress management tools is prioritized first.

-The last key difference between coaching and chronic care management is that chronic care programs are offered only to members who have certain chronic conditions.
-Health coaching is generally available to all members or those who have one or more significant health risks, but haven’t developed a diagnosed condition.
+The last key difference between coaching and condition management is that condition management programs are offered only to members who have certain chronic conditions.
+Health coaching is generally available to all members or those who have one or more significant health risks but haven’t developed a diagnosed condition.

 IMPROVING HEALTH TO MANAGE COSTS

-To target this population effectively, companies are looking for tech solutions:
+To provide this population with daily personalized care, companies are looking for tech solutions:

-Supporting the relationship with the member’s physician and their plan of care.
-See what types of programs can support employees with diabetes or pre-diabetes.
+Encouraging the relationship between the member’s physician and their plan of care.

 Deciding to incentivize your chronic care management program has a lot to do with your company’s goals.
 If you’re seeing skyrocketing health care costs due to hospital admissions or emergency care related to chronic conditions, it might be worthwhile to provide members with incentives for participating in a chronic care management program or complying with recommended care.
 If you’re looking to enhance your benefits, just having a chronic care management program and advocate available to the members can be incentive enough.